jinthakur/Automl/README.md

 # pearson-course-aml

-Welcome to the lab instruction for Azure Machine Learning Fundamentals
+Welcome to the lab instructions for Azure Machine Learning Fundamentals.

+Follow me on [Linkedin](https://www.linkedin.com/in/frebault/) for more Data & AI content!